Seatis/my-teaching-materials/cognitive-apprenticeship/guestbook/README.md

 }
 ```

-## Extend controller to store endpoints
+## Extend controller to store entries
 - initialize an entry list
 - add the entry to it
 - show the size of it on the template